The After Happy Hour Review is Now Open for Submissions

 We try to return a decision within one to three weeks, although holidays and issue releases can delay an evaluation of your work.
 Visual submissions typically take longer.
 We originated as a writing workshop, and try to stay true to our roots by providing feedback whenever possible.
 However, the volume of submissions oftentimes prevents us from sending a more personal response.

-We acquire First Publishing Rights (the right to be recognized as the original author) and Electronic Archive Rights (the right to feature your work on the website and in our digital issues).
+We acquire First Publishing Rights (the right to be recognized as the original publisher) and Electronic Archive Rights (the right to feature your work on the website and in our digital issues).
 After publication if AHHR, you are free to have the piece republished elsewhere, although as a courtesy we request you identify AHHR as the original publisher.
 At your request, content can be removed from the website, but cannot be removed from the issues themselves.

 Contact us at firstname.lastname@example.org